SharePoint/sp-dev-docs/docs/apis/migration-content-package.md

 Each file in the container must have at least one snapshot created.
 Avoid modifying the file during the import.
 Any file without a snapshot fails to import with errors.
 Migration API uses the latest snapshot of the file available at the time of import.

-To create a snapshot on a file after uploading to the Azure Blob Storage, use the following code:
+To create a snapshot of a file after uploading to the Azure Blob Storage, use the following code:

 ```csharp
 CloudBlockBlob blob = blobContainerObj.GetBlockBlobReference(file);